anishfelixm/linuxjourney/Grasshopper/6_Permissions.md

 > drwxr-xr-x 2 pete penguins 4096 Dec 1 11:45 .

 The first block in the above output shows the file permissions.
-The file permissions ie "drwxr-xr-x" can be divided into 4 blocks ie\n
+The file permissions ie "drwxr-xr-x" can be divided into 4 blocks ie<br>
 | d | rwx | r-x | r-x |
 The first bit shows type of file. "d" represents a directory while a regular file will have "-".
 The next 3 blocks represent User permissions, group permissions and other permissions.
 These 3 blocks represent the actual file permissions.